 How You Paid for Your Last Vacation

 If you need a credit card to fund a vacation you should probably reconsider that vacation.
 This is not to say you shouldn’t use a credit card to pay for the trip and earn reward points.
 Vacations are typically a significant chunk of change that can result in significant rewards.
 The key is being able to pay off the entire amount you charge by the next time the bill is due.

 If you are using overdraft protection from your bank, chances are you are spending more than you have.
 And if it was a situation where a check was not deposited in time or an unexpected charge caused a mishap, you need to look long and hard at how you are organizing your finances.

 How Close You are to the Max on Your Credit Cards

 If you are relying on credit to spend to the point that you are near, at, or over your credit card limits, you are headed for trouble.
 This is especially true if you are over your limit on any card.
 There is a good chance you are paying over-limit fees every month.

 If you are using one card to pay another, trouble lies ahead.
 If you need credit to afford what you are putting on credit, a financial disaster is not far behind.

 Other tell-tale signs you are living beyond your means?
-Your credit score has taken a hit over recent years and things have yet to get back on the right track.
-Check out this page to get an idea of a decent credit score range and learn what factors are used to determine your credit score.
+Your credit score has taken a hit over recent years.
+Things have yet to get back on the right track.
+This information can help you develop a decent credit score and learn what factors are used to determine your credit score.

-If talking or thinking about finances gives you a sinking feeling, chances are things are not right and they will not get right until you take action.
+Does talking or thinking about finances give you a sinking feeling?
+Chances are things are not right and they will not get right until you take action.

 Are you wondering what you can do to fix your financial problems or you know drastic action is necessary?
 We can help.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 for more information or to schedule a consultation to discuss your situation.